NetBeans vs Eclipse

 No data

-How do NetBeans and Eclipse compare in memory usage and startup performance?
+How do NetBeans and Eclipse compare for large-scale Java application development?

 What are the advantages of NetBeans?